Prevention Research Center on Nutrition and Physical Activity

 About

-Since 1998, the Prevention Research Center on Nutrition and Physical Activity has worked with community partners and launched groundbreaking research in a variety of settings: schools, early care and education, out-of-school time, communities, and clinical settings.
-We have worked to develop, evaluate, and disseminate tools and trainings within our partner communities and states, as well as nationally and internationally.
+Since 1998, the Prevention Research Center on Nutrition and Physical Activity has worked in partnership with schools, early care and education, out-of-school time, clinical, and other community partners to launch groundbreaking research to develop actionable, real-world solutions to promote nutrition and physical activity.
+We have developed, evaluated, and disseminated tools and trainings within our partner communities and states, as well as nationally and internationally.

 Center Overview